 - Transfer batter to a large bowl and set aside.

-- In clean and completely dry mixing bowl, beat the egg whites until they form soft peaks.
+- In a clean and completely dry mixing bowl, beat the egg whites until they form soft peaks.

 - Add the remaining 1/4 cup of sugar and continue beating until the egg whites form stiff peaks.

 - Add 1/3 of the egg whites to the batter and mix by hand until incorporated.
-Add the second 1/3 and continue to fold in gently, the add the remaining 1/3 of egg whites, folding in even more gently until there are no streaks remaining, being very careful to not over mix.
+Add the second 1/3 and continue to fold in gently, then add the remaining 1/3 of egg whites, folding in even more gently until there are no streaks remaining, being very careful to not over mix.

 - Pour the batter into the prepared pan and bake until golden, the cake springs back when touched or a tester inserted in the center comes out clean, about 28 minutes.
 Set aside in pan to let cool.

-- While the cake is cooling, prepare the Tres Leches liquid by whisking together the coconut milk, condensed milk, evaporated milk, and dark rum, strain through a fine mesh sieve to remove any lumps from the coconut milk.
+- While the cake is cooling, prepare the Tres Leches liquid by whisking together the coconut milk, condensed milk, evaporated milk, and dark rum, strain through a fine-mesh sieve to remove any lumps from the coconut milk.